bkahlert/kommons-test/README.md

 ### testAll

-Write a bunch of tests conveniently for multiple subjects in a single test:
+Write a bunch of soft assertions conveniently for multiple subjects in a single test:

 ```kotlin
 @Test fun test_contain() = testAll("foo bar", "FOO BAR") {